2002 New Zealand rugby league season: Mainland Super Ten

-The Riccarton Knights defeated the Linwood Keas 42-22 to win the Mainland Super 10 championship.
+The Riccarton Knights defeated the Linwood Keas 42–22 to win the Mainland Super 10 championship.

 The Thacker Shield was contested as part of the Mainland Super 10, with the holder defending it at every home game.
 In 2003 the Thacker Shield returned to its original once a year inter-district challenge format.

 Super 10 Dreamteam; Fa'atali Sa (Papanui), Charlie Herekotukutuku (Kaiapoi), Clinton Fraser (Sydenham), Hamish Barclay (Riccarton), Sam Lemalie (Linwood), Josh Reuben (Kaiapoi), Aaron Whittaker (Riccarton), Leon Hallie (Otago), Andrew Auimatagi (Linwood), Mathias Pitama (Kaiapoi), Andrew Tallott (Hornby), George Taunga (Southland) and Corey Lawrie (Hornby).
 Coach: Brent Ringdahl (Riccarton).

 National Junior Competitions

 The Kiwi Cup was the National Junior Competition for under-18s and was held between Akarana, Counties-Manukau, Waikato, Canterbury, Wellington and Manawatu.
-Akarana, who included Jerome Ropati, Epalahame Lauaki, Marcus Perenara and Evarn Tuimavave, defeated Counties-Manukau 42-22 in the final.
+Akarana, who included Jerome Ropati, Epalahame Lauaki, Marcus Perenara and Evarn Tuimavave, defeated Counties-Manukau 42–22 in the final.
 Counties-Manukau included Toshio Laiseni.

 The Foundation Cup was the National Junior Competition for under-16s.
 The invited teams were Counties-Manukau, Wellington, Akarana, Canterbury, Waikato and Northland.
-Counties-Manukau, who included Kim Uasi and Willie Heta, defeated Wellington 28-6.
+Counties-Manukau, who included Kim Uasi and Willie Heta, defeated Wellington 28–6.

 Australian competitions

 The New Zealand Warriors competed in the National Rugby League competition.
-They finished as minor premiers and went on to make the Grand Final before losing to the Sydney Roosters 30-8.
+They finished as minor premiers and went on to make the Grand Final before losing to the Sydney Roosters 30–8.

-St. Paul's College participated in the Australian Schoolboys Nutri-Grain Cup and made the quarter finals, defeating Erindale College 30-10 and St Dominics College 13-12, before being eliminated 10-6 by Patrician Brothers' College.
-St Paul's had won a National Schools competition to qualify for the Nutri-Grain Cup, defeating Kelston Boys' High School 20-12 in the Semifinal and Aranui High School 16-6 in the Grandfinal.
+St. Paul's College participated in the Australian Schoolboys Nutri-Grain Cup and made the quarter finals, defeating Erindale College 30-10 and St Dominics College 13–12, before being eliminated 10-6 by Patrician Brothers' College.
+St Paul's had won a National Schools competition to qualify for the Nutri-Grain Cup, defeating Kelston Boys' High School 20–12 in the Semifinal and Aranui High School 16–6 in the grand final.

 Club competitions

 Auckland

-The Hibiscus Coast Raiders won the Fox Memorial trophy, defeating Otahuhu 44-40 in double extra time.
+The Hibiscus Coast Raiders won the Fox Memorial trophy, defeating Otahuhu 44–40 in double extra time.
 The Papakura Sea Eagles won the Rukutai Shield (minor premiership).
-Earlier in the season the Hibiscus Coast Raiders had won the Roope Rooster cup, defeating Marist 64-4 in the final.
+Earlier in the season the Hibiscus Coast Raiders had won the Roope Rooster cup, defeating Marist 64–4 in the final.
 Ellerslie won the Sharman Cup while the Mount Wellington Warriors won the Phelan Shield.

 The Hibiscus Coast's Willie Bishop won the Best and Fairest award and the Bert Humphries Memorial Trophy as best back in the competition.
 Junior Asiata from Otahuhu won the Bert Humphries Memorial Trophy as best forward while Papakura's Stuart Heslop won the Most Improved award.
 Asiata also won the Rothville Trophy as player of the year while Bishop was awarded the Lance Painter Rosebowl as top goal kicker.
 Otahuhu's Shane Dance won the Lipscombe Cup as Sportsman of the Year.

 Papakura were coached by Kelly Shelford while Mount Albert included Carl Doherty and Manukau included Ben Vaeau.